Amos47/2400/Chapter 3.md

 ###The Systems Development Life Cycle (SDLC)
 The first such formalised method was the Systems Development Life Cycle, a so-called _waterfall method_.

-The SDLC is referred to as a _waterfall method_ since its steps resemble a waterfall; in order for water to reach the bottom of a waterfall, it must pass along the entire difference between the top of the falls (system conception) to the bottom of the falls (system retirement).
-You can't skip any of the distance along the way.
+The SDLC is referred to as a _waterfall method_ since its steps resemble a waterfall; in order for water to reach the bottom of a waterfall, it must pass along the entire span between the top of the falls (system conception) to the bottom of the falls (system retirement).
+The water can't skip any of the distance along the way.
 Equally, once the water has reached any fixed point, there's no going back.
 It's all one way, and the only way is to finish the plunge to the bottom.

 Figure ZZ shows the Systems DLC (as opposed to the Software DLC discussed later) illustrating the seven phases and accompanied by a whimsical estimate, through images, of the cost of finding and fixing errors at the various stages of the cycle.
 Image, if you will, the associated animal appearing suddenly, unannounced, in your home.
 What would it take to remedy the situation?
 The fly is a simple nuisance.
 Image the structural havoc to your home of having to deal with a 6,500+ kg. bull elephant in your kitchen.